Internship, Senior Thesis, Senior Project, and International Study Information

 If you have any questions about internships, projects or thesis, you can schedule an appointment with Ed Weber by clicking on this link: calendly.com/huxley-grad-program-advisor .

 You MUST be registered for internship credits (ENVS 498B or ESCI 498B) during the quarter in which ANY part of the internship is being performed, to include Summer Session.
 The number of credits enrolled each quarter should match the hours you are working on the internship.
 30 hours work = 1 credit of internship.
-Internships will often take more than one quarter to complete.
+Internships often take more than one quarter to complete.
+In that case, you should estimate the amount of time you will work each quarter, and split your credits accordingly.

 - Example: You perform internship for 240 hours during Summer Session and 60 hours during Fall Quarter.
 You must be registered for internship credits during BOTH Summer (8 credits) and Fall (2 credits) quarters.

-Work done during intercessions (Between Quarters) can be registered during either the quarter before or the quarter after the work performance.
+Work done during intercession (Between Quarters) can be registered during either the quarter before or the quarter after the work performance.

 - Example: Summer Quarter ends on 22 Aug.
 Fall Quarter Begins 26 Sep.
 You put in 60-hrs of internship work between these two dates.
 Those 2-credits could be registered as either Summer OR Fall internships at your discretion.